Remote’s guide to employing in Belarus.

 Beyond providing your employees with all statutory benefits in Belarus, Remote can help you create a competitive custom benefits package for your Belarus team.
 If you have questions about any type of benefit, let us know.

-Learn how employment taxes affect your payroll and your employees’ paychecks in Belarus.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Belarus.

 All employees are entitled to a basic annual leave quota of 24 calendar days.
 Every employee is also entitled to nine paid public holidays.
 National Holidays in Belarus are classified into state holidays and other holidays and commemorative days, including religious holidays.